 Create a cage around an image, and when it's closed, you can use it to deform the image.
-If you have at the least 3 points on the canvas, you can choose to switch between deforming and editing the existing points.
+If you have at least 3 points on the canvas, you can choose to switch between deforming and editing the existing points.

 Nouveau dans la version 4.2.

 Adjusts the granularity of the preview.
-It is recommended to have this lower than the Real value, as it speeds up adjusting.
+It is recommended to have this higher than the Real value, as it speeds up adjusting.

 Adjusts the granularity of the final result.

 Both Cage and Warp use little nodes.
 These nodes can be selected and deselected together by pressing the Ctrl key before clicking nodes.

 Then you can move them by pressing the cursor inside the bounding box.
 Rotating is done by pressing and dragging the cursor outside the bounding box and scaling the same, only one presses the Ctrl key before doing the motion.

 Like our deform brush, the liquify brush allows you to draw the deformations straight on the canvas.